SOMM are launching a new course – Spinal Manual Therapy Masterclass

 Brief Overview

-The SOMM Foundation in Musculoskeletal Medicine Course comprises of 3 units.
 Units 1 & 2 can be taken in either order but must be completed before attending Unit 3.
-An exam is usually taken after Unit 3 and this, with completion of a portfolio reflective essay and professional development plan leads to the SOMM Diploma in Musculoskeletal Medicine.
-The SOMM Diploma credit rated by Queen Margaret University is worth 60 credits at Master’s level.
+An exam is taken after Unit 3 and this, with completion of a portfolio reflective essay and professional development plan leads to the SOMM Diploma in Musculoskeletal Medicine.
+The SOMM Diploma is credit rated by Queen Margaret University, Edinburgh, and is worth 60 credits at Master’s level.

 The Foundation module provides core training that enables doctors, allied health professionals and nurses to examine, diagnose and treat the common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
 As well as being really useful clinically, the units provide the starting point for an academic pathway that will help to further develop clinician skills and knowledge.